Dead or Alive 3: Sales

-Dead or Alive 3 became the best-selling installment in the franchise, one of the top 10 best-selling Xbox games, and the best-selling Xbox fighting game.
+Dead or Alive 3 became the best-selling installment in the franchise, one of the top 10 best-selling Xbox games, and the best-selling Xbox fighting game with over 2 million units sold worldwide.
 In 2002, Tecmo announced the game had reached sales of over 1 million units worldwide in the first five months after its release.
-The game topped the Japanese charts on release, coming in number 1 during Week 8 in 2002.
-The game sold over 1.5 million units by early 2003, and went on to sell over 2 million units worldwide.
+The game topped the Japanese charts on release, coming in number 1 with over 84,000 units sold during Week 8 in 2002, and would sell over 112,000 units during the same year in Japan alone.
+The game sold over 1.5 million units by early 2003, and went on to sell over 2 million units.
 By July 2006, it had sold over 950,000 units and earned over $36 million in the U.S. alone.
 NextGen ranked it as the 59th highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
 Combined sales of Dead or Alive fighting games released in the 2000s reached over 1.3 million units in the U.S. by July 2006.
 The game became the third best-selling launch title next to Microsoft's Halo: Combat Evolved and Project Gotham Racing and the first third-party Xbox game to garner Platinum status.

 Dead or Alive 3 was re-issued in the Platinum Hits, Platinum Collection, and Xbox Classics line of games in 2003.